rickballard/CoCivium/USER_GUIDE.md

 ---

 ## 1) Start Here (overview)
 **The idea in one minute.** Democracies are running twenty-first-century societies with nineteenth-century operating systems.
-CoCivium is an open, consent-first civic stack that helps communities propose, debate, and adopt better decisions — with transparent trails, reversible changes, and lightweight reputation.
+CoCivium™ is an open, consent-first civic stack that helps communities propose, debate, and adopt better decisions — with transparent trails, reversible changes, and lightweight reputation.
 It is free, open source, and built to be co-evolved by humans and AIs.

-**What CoCivium is.** A living library of patterns, docs, and small tools (CoModules) for consentful governance.
+**What CoCivium™ is.** A living library of patterns, docs, and small tools (CoModules) for consentful governance.
 A place to practice rapid, safe civic iteration.
 A neutral, non-commercial commons.

-**What CoCivium is not.** A political party.
+**What CoCivium™ is not.** A political party.
 A surveillance system.
 A token-pump.
 A substitute for local law.
 We augment institutions; we do not bypass them.

 **What exists today.** A canonical root README, a CC draft, early CoModules (CoAgent Kit, Repo Accelerator, CoCache, GIBindex), and initial workflows (HumanGate, squash-merge, decision trails).
 Demos are simple but real.
 More is coming.